g-saint97/g-saint97/README.md

 ### Hello and welcome to my GitHub profile 👋

-I'm a career-changing junior software engineer with a passion for creating elegant and efficient web applications.
+I'm a career-changing Full stack engineer with a passion for creating elegant and efficient web applications.
 I specialize in using modern front-end frameworks such as ReactJS and NextJS, as well as back-end technologies like NodeJS, MongoDB, and Mongoose to build robust and scalable applications.

 In addition to my technical skills, I am also experienced in working with CSS, Bootstrap, TailwindCSS, and HTML to create beautiful and responsive user interfaces.
 I believe that a great user experience is a crucial aspect of any successful application, and I strive to create interfaces that are both visually appealing and easy to use.